 The privacy of the Parties will be respected and safeguarded at all times.
 All University employees who are involved in the execution of these Procedures receive specific training and guidance about safeguarding private information.
-Privacy generally means that information related to a report of Discrimination and Harassment will only be shared with a limited circle of individuals.
-The use of this information is limited to those University employees who "need to know" in order to assist in the active review, investigation or resolution of the report.
+Privacy generally means that information related to a report of Discrimination, Harassment and/or Hazing will only be shared with a limited circle of individuals.
+The use of this information is limited to University officials who "need to know" in order to assist in the active review, investigation, or resolution of the report.
 While not bound by confidentiality, these individuals will be discreet and respect the privacy of all individuals involved in the process.